rohanksingh/Python-Assignment/README.md

 requirements.txt --> List of all dependencies.

-run.py --> This file is th eentry point to run the FASTAPI application.
+run.py --> This file is th entry point to run the FASTAPI application.

 .env  --> This is to define environment-specific settings, can be used for different configurations for development, testing, and production environments without changing.